-&lt;sup>\$ Case studies, analytical questions, design or evaluation or analysis or application oriented questions to be given in this part
+S Case studies, analytical questions, design or evaluation or analysis or application oriented questions to be given in this part

-S. No. Components for CAM Syllabus Coverage for the test Duration of the test in hours rks ax.)
-Question Paper Pattern Assignment (in the level of K4, K5 and K6 only) - - 7.5 7.5 Assignments pattern for each course has to be finalized by the HOD before commencement of the semester and to be included in the course plan.
-The choice for assignment pattern is as follows: "1 [online] objective type test + 1 written assignment" pattern has to be used in at least two courses in a semester A course for which minor project has not been given, either "2 written assignments" or "1 written assignment + 2 written quiz" pattern has to be used for online objective type test, 50 multiple choice questions (multiple choice, multiple selection, sequencing type, match the following, assertion - reason type) for 50 marks has to be used 05 Group presentation - - 7.5 7.5 1 group presentation 06 Minor project® - - 15 15 01 minor project ( individual / group) 07 Writing Intensive Course ® - - 15 15 It can be in the form of written assignments, reports and case study in maximum of 3 courses during the entire programme of study.
-08 08 Attendance (Refer clause-11) Attendance will not contrib bute to Total 4 0
+S. No. Components for CAM Syllabus Coverage for the test Duration of the test in hours Mai (ma Question Paper Pattern Assignment Assignment (in the level of K4, K5 and K6 only) - - 7.5 Assignments pattern for each course has to be finalized by the HOD before commencement of the semester and to be included in the course plan.
+The choice for assignment pattern is as follows: "1 [online] objective type test + 1 written assignment" pattern has to be used in at least two courses in a semester A course for which minor project has not been given, either " 2 written assignments" or "1 written assignment + 2 written quiz" pattern has to be used for online objective type test, 50 multiple choice questions (multiple choice, multiple selection, sequencing type, match the following, assertion - reason type) for 50 marks has to be used 05 Group presentation - - 7.5 1 group presentation Number of members in a group should match with the number of theory courses in the semester 06 Minor project® - - 15 15 01 minor project (individual / group) 07 Writing Intensive Course [®] - - 15 15 It can be in the form of written assignments, reports and case study in maximum of 3 courses during the entire programme of study.
+08 Attendance (Refer clause-11) not contril a course Total 4 0